Matthewn7/CF-Firewall/README.md

 ### Dependancies

-<i>All non-native dependancies are shaded</i>
+<i>All non-native dependancies are shaded.</i>

 * Jsoup

 ### Building

 You can use the `build.sh` script to build <i>and</i> run this software.
-Alternatively, if you wish to just build the project without running it: `mvn clean install`.
+Alternatively, if you wish to just build the project without running it: `mvn clean install`